cucumber/common/messages/messages.md

 <a name="io.cucumber.messages.Source"></a>

 ### Source
-A source file, typically a Gherkin document
+A source file, typically a Gherkin document or Java/Ruby/JavaScript source code

 | Field | Type | Label | Description |